wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Go/Go-OpenSource-List.md

 - [Slack-Term #Project#](https://github.com/erroneousboat/slack-term): A Slack client for your terminal.

+# Showcase

+## Game

+- [2019-Snake #Project#](https://github.com/tristangoossens/snake-go): This is a Terminal based snake game made by tristangoossens.

+- [2019-OpenDiablo2 #Project#](https://github.com/OpenDiablo2/OpenDiablo2): OpenDiablo2 is an ARPG game engine in the same vein of the 2000's games, and supports playing Diablo 2.
+The engine is written in golang and is cross platform.

 # Toolkits

 - [Anko #Project#](https://github.com/mattn/anko): Anko is a scriptable interpreter written in Go.